christopheradams/christopheradams.io/_posts/2021-03-13-all-the-color-in-the-world.md

 Graz] in 2019 in collaboration with Barbara Steiner.
-It brought together work by Bruce Yonemoto, Erwin Bauer, Koki Tanaka, Lee Kit, Maja Vukoje, Michikazu Matsune, Mike Kelley, Oliver Klimpel, Paul McCarthy, siren eun youn jung, Yuki Okumura, and Yuuki Nishimura.
+It brought together work by Bruce Yonemoto, Erwin Bauer, Koki Tanaka, Lee Kit, Maja Vukoje, Michikazu Matsune, Mike Kelley, Oliver Klimpel, Paul McCarthy, siren eun youn jung, Yuki Okumura, and Yuuki Nishimura, and Jun Yang.

 The three Taipei venues were a commercial gallery, a national arts university, and a contemporary art museum.
 These institutions presented